firework-launcher/launcher/README.md

 * Sequences

 Sequences can be used to create a show.
-The builder uses drawflow, which is similar to Node Red in that you have nodes and can make connections between them to build a show.
+The builder uses [Drawflow](https://github.com/jerosoler/Drawflow), which is similar to Node Red in that you have nodes and can make connections between them to build a show.
 After you save a sequence, the launcher organizes them into serial steps.
 It will also work if you were to make sequences branch off.

 * Profiles